Benjaminpjacobs/recoverable/README.md

 ## Usage

-Recoverable gives you a dynamic way retry handle errors on an instance of your class or an inherited class.
+Recoverable gives you a dynamic way to retry and handle errors on an instance of a class or an inherited class.

 ### Default Behavior